jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/25-sleep-number-getty-images-and-more-stocks-see-action-from-activist-investors-487a50c9.md

 ---
-layout: content
+layout: post
 title: >-
   Sleep Number, Getty Images, and More Stocks See Action From Activist Investors
 date: 2024-11-29 14:43 -0500
 author:
 tags: ['Activist Investing', '13d Filings']
+description: >-
-description: Stadium Capital raised its stake in the bed maker.
+  Stadium Capital raised its stake in the bed maker.
 Starboard Value disclosed a new position in Healthcare Realty Trust.
 Plus, Paysafe, Getty Images, and GeneDx.
 ---